Credit Info Center's Credit Repair FAQs

 How do credit repair services work?

-By law, credit repair companies can only collect fees from you for work that has already been completed.
+By law (under the CROA), credit repair companies can only collect fees from you for work that has already been completed.
 This means any credit repair company that wants to charge upfront fees – before doing any work for you – should be avoided.
 Note, though, it’s common to be charged an initial fee followed by a regular monthly fee for ongoing service.
 Back to Top

 Are credit repair services legitimate?